 Our course trainers bring a wealth of experience from varied sectors to deliver the best training courses for you.

-Chris has been working professionally in the environmental & climate sector for over twenty years.
-He has delivered consultancy and training on climate communication for Talk Action to among others - Defra, The Environment Agency, Westminster Council, The European Commission, Friends of the Earth, Scottish Environment Protection Agency (SEPA), Groundwork, The Wildlife Trust, Natural England and the National Housing Federation.
+He has delivered consultancy and training for Talk Action to among others - Defra, The Environment Agency, Westminster Council, The European Commission, Friends of the Earth, Scottish Environment Protection Agency (SEPA), Groundwork, The Wildlife Trust, Natural England and the National Housing Federation.
 In fact there are very few organisations, community groups and national bodies that Chris hasn’t worked with in one capacity or another.

 One of Chris’s main focuses in recent years has been enthusing those so called ‘hard-to-reach’ groups and disengaged – with great success across the UK!

-Before becoming a consultant, Matthew worked for global environment NGO WWF for eight years, as Climate Change and Marine Campaigns Director, Communications Director for WWF's global species programme, and Head of Press & Campaigns.
+Before becoming a consultant, Matthew worked for global environment NGO WWF-UK for eight years; his roles included Head of Press & Campaigns, Climate Change Campaign Director and Communications Director for WWF's global species programme.

-For three years Matthew was a guest lecturer in environmental communications at Birkbeck University and he is also a published songwriter and young person's writer.
+For three years Matthew was a guest lecturer in environmental communications at Birkbeck University and he is also a published songwriter (EMI).

 Matthew has been facilitating group work for 20 years.
 In that time he's worked with groups of many kinds- from co-operatives and co-housing projects to campaigning NGOs and community activist networks.
 Inevitably conflict has arisen and he has supported groups to deal with it.
 He specialises in facilitating groups, small and large, to consensus and he has co-authored several guides on the subject.